jsa4000/Getting-Started-Microservices/Kubernetes/04_Install_Helm.md

 metadata:
     name: prometheus-metrics-sm
     labels:
-        prometheus: traefik
+        tier: edge
 spec:
     selector:
         matchLabels:
-            app: traefik        # This is the label usedon Traefik-Ingress service
+            app: traefik        # This is the label used by Traefik-Ingress service
     namespaceSelector:
         matchNames:
             - kube-system       # This is dthe domain where the Traefik service has been deployed.